edadma/pattern-matcher/README.md

 Matcher
 =======

-*`matcher`* is a small combinator parsing library written in Scala mainly for instructional purposes.
+*`matcher`* is a small combinator parsing library written in Scala mainly for tutorial purposes.
 For serious parsing needs, it is recommended to use Scala'a `scala-parser-combinators` library.

 Example